Calcifer777/C-11-Primer-Notes/classes part2.md

 ## Constructors revisited

+If we do not explicitly initialize a member in the constructor initializer list, that member is default initialized before the constructor body starts executing

 Members that are const or references must be initialized.
 Similarly, members that are of a class type that does not define a default constructor also must be initialized.

+*Use Constructor Initializers
+In many classes, the distinction between initialization and assignment is strictly a matter of low-level efficiency: A data member is initialized and then assigned when it could have been initialized directly.
+More important than the efficiency issue is the fact that some data members must be initialized.
+By routinely using constructor initializers, you can avoid being surprised by compile-time errors when you have a class with a member that requires a constructor initializer.*

+The order of initialization often doesn’t matter.
+However, if one member is initialized in terms of another, then the order in which members are initialized is crucially important.

+->*It is a good idea to write constructor initializers in the same order as the members are declared.
+Moreover, when possible, avoid using members to initialize other members.*